 Cooking Christmas dinner for the flat is a sacred ritual that students up and down the country love to participate in!

-It’s a great excuse to spend time with your Lancaster University family over Christmas and a bottle of wine before heading home for the holidays.
+It’s a great excuse to spend time with your Lancaster University family over Christmas with bottle of wine or a snowball before heading home for the holidays.
 This is the perfect way to start off the festive period and if you’re smart about it, it won’t break the bank.

 Cooking a full Christmas dinner alone can be a stressful experience, so make sure to give all your housemates a different job to do, like peeling, chopping, or washing up!
 This way you’re not stuck doing everything alone.